SomewhatMay/SyncedTime/README.md

 ```
 Calling `Init()` on the client multiple times will recalibrate the difference.

-It is recommended to call `Init()` when the player wont have high ping.
+It is recommended to call `Init()` when the player will not have high ping.

-It is highly recommended to run a game loaded check before runnign `Init()`
+It is highly recommended to run a game loaded check before running `Init()`

 If you used `GetTime()` before, and called `Init()` again, you will get different SyncedTimes;
 this is because the difference is updated when you call `Init()`.